Troubles at Frankfurt: Exacerbation of the dispute

 Despite the temporary status of the agreed order, Prayer Book supporters continued to work behind the scenes to shift the church's consensus.
-As a result, several influential men moved to the city in support of the Payer Book, including Thomas Ashley, Richard Cox, John Jewel, Thomas Sampson, and John Scory.
+As a result, several influential men moved to the city in support of the Prayer Book, including Thomas Ashley, Richard Cox, John Jewel, Thomas Sampson, and John Scory.
 Cox quickly assumed leadership of the Prayer Book party, and he along with the other men attended the services on Sunday, 17 March 1555.
 The newcomers strongly objected to the compromise liturgy, which omitted the litany with the congregations' spoken responses.
 They insisted that Jewel be allowed to read the litany from the Prayer Book that morning, even though he had recanted the Protestant faith before he left England.
 The pluralist was also not above reproach among the Frankfurt exiles because of the multiple benefices he held back in England, and Knox spent that afternoon's sermon decrying the Prayer Book and the scandal of pluralities.
 Cox and Lever denounced Knox's diatribe, and the congregation agreed to discuss the matter at a congregational meeting on the following Tuesday.

 Unbeknownst to Knox and the reform party, on the Friday before that Sunday, two members of the Prayer Book party had appeared before the Frankfurt city magistrates, bringing charges of treason against their minister Knox.
 Knox had written An Admonition to Christians just a year before, in which he disparaged Phillip II, Mary I, and Charles V, Holy Roman Emperor.
 According to Knox's detractors, such radical language (especially likening Charles V to Nero) offended even sympathetic rulers and encouraged Roman Catholic persecution of Protestants in England and elsewhere.
 Notably, John Hooper had just been burned at the stake in February, and his wife and children were among the Frankfurt exile community.

 That Tuesday, Knox defied his own supporters and insisted that Cox's group be admitted as members of the congregation.
 He reasoned that he could convince even their hard hearts of the Prayer Book's weaknesses.
 He did not foresee that the Prayer Book party, led by Cox, would gain a majority in the church and forbid Knox from preaching.

 When the church next met on the following Thursday, Knox was in attendance.
 By that time, the church was aware that charges of treason had been brought against Knox.
 Cox and his supporters left that morning's service, insisting they could not be in the same room as someone who had made treasonous statements against Charles V.